 After we rested we headed to our last snorkeling destination before returning to Phuket.

 Underwater video of snorkeling Thailand's Ko Phi Phi Islands.

 Simba Sea Trips offers multiple tour choices, including Phi Phi, Phi Phi Sunrise, Phang Nga, and Krabi trips, as well as private charters.
 Prices are provided on their website and include round-trip transfers from hotels in Phuket’s Patong, Kata, and Karon areas, beverages, snacks and lunch, and snorkeling equipment (we brought our own snorkels and masks but used their fins).
 I suggest booking ahead, since these are small group tours that can sell out.
 When booked ahead, a deposit is required.

 Jenny and her team were wonderful people, and the company provided excellent customer service.
-When planning our day of snorkeling in Thailand, I was choosing between two companies.
+When planning our day of snorkeling Thailand's Ko Phi Phi Islands, I was choosing between two companies.
 I reached my final decision through my research on Trip Advisor.
 My decision was influenced more by the two companies’ responses to traveler reviews than by the reviews themselves.
-Both companies had excellent reviews, but had also received negative comments from travelers who were upset excursions had been cancelled because of weather (obviously something neither company could control and a matter of safety), but I felt Simba Sea Trip’s responses were more professional, even if the reviewer was potentially being unreasonable, while the other company’s responses were not as nice.
-I believed this was a good indicator of the customer service that would be provided by Simba.
-When I corresponded with Simba via email to make our reservations, all emails were responded to professionally and promptly.
+Both companies had excellent reviews, but had also received negative comments from travelers who were upset excursions had been cancelled because of weather (obviously something neither company could control and a matter of safety), but I felt Simba Sea Trips' responses were more professional, even if the reviewer was potentially being unreasonable, while the other company’s responses were not as nice.
+I believed this was a good indicator of the customer service that would be provided by Simba Sea Trips.
+When I corresponded with Simba Sea Trips via email to make our reservations, all emails were responded to professionally and promptly.